 More elegant than Pavarotti, infinitely more precise in his diction without being pedantic, Bjorling projected a restrained but intense passion that makes his finest performances memorable for a lifetime.
 His “Nessun Dorma”, for instance, renders the competition (and operatic tenor singing is no less a contest than an Olympic decathalon) far too showy, even sloppy compared to Bjorling.
 And as for his “Una Furtiva Lagrima”, this incredibly moving “Recondita Armonia”, and “La Donna e Mobile”, there are none better.
 For many fans of great operatic singers, there is Caruso, and then there is Bjorling.

 It must be said that the audience for classical music remains small, passionate and committed to record-buying, as well as an inspiration to the music industry which often despairs of the iTunes generation.
-Kudos to Sony Classical for daring to assemble and market a 14 CD collection.
 Long after the best of current popular music has been forgotten, the works of Jussi Bjorling will continue to triumph with new generations of listeners.

-If you are new to classical music, new to operatic tenors, and more than slightly bored with the ephemeral nature of most current music, you may owe it to yourself to invest in The Complete RCA Album Collection of Jussi Bjorling.
+If you are new to classical music, new to operatic tenors, and more than slightly bored with the ephemeral nature of most current music, you may owe it to yourself to invest in The Very Best of Jussi Bjorling.
 And yes, we did use the word ‘invest”.
-Scroll down below and listen to the evidence of that claim.